dasiths/dasiths.github.io/index.md

   - image_path: /assets/images/assassin-3690300_960_720-e1538485050283.jpg
     alt: "NimbleConfig"
     title: "NimbleConfig"
     excerpt: "NimbleConfig is an open source configuration injection library for .NET with full support for ASP.NET CORE.
-It allows you to use configuration settings in as very simple and testable way."
+It allows you to inject configuration settings in as very simple and testable way."
     url: "https://dasith.me/2018/10/02/nimbleconfig-a-simple-config-injector-for-net/"
     btn_label: "Check It Out"
     btn_class: "btn--primary"